UPDATED: September 2019!

 1. Handkerchief Scarf – Or literally just a handkerchief!
 There are so many ways to wear these (watch for a post coming soon) – bandit style, rolled up and knotted, shawl style.
 A quick google search will give you some ideas.

-2. Colored Scarf – Find one that coordinates with your favorite color schemes!
+2. Neutral Scarf – Find one that coordinates with your favorite color schemes!
 Watch for weight of your scarf too – if it’s too heavy you’re neck and shoulders will be sore by the end of the day!

-3. Printed Scarf – Same as above.
+3. Blanket Scarf – Same as above.

 4. Tall Black Boots – Totally your preference on this one whether you want shin, knee or over the knee height.
 I’m a big fan of the OTK style currently so I typically do those!

 5. Tall Brown Boots – Tan, Cognac, etc. – whatever you think goes with your wardrobe the best!

 6. Black Booties – Flats, wedges, heeled – get whatever fits your lifestyle.